Google Tag Manager

 Class Status

-To view all class offerings, including classes that are closed, full, or have formed a wait list, uncheck both Class Status filter options (uncheck both "Open" and "Wait List").
+To view all course offerings, including classes that are closed, full, or have formed a waitlist, uncheck both Class Status filter options (uncheck both "Open" and "Wait List").

 Modality of Instruction